 Workshops for Parents

 In-person and virtual presentations are available.
-Contact Us today...because a parent is a child's first teacher and a teen's primary influence.
+Contact us for more information or to schedule a workshop today....because a parent is a child's first teacher and a teen's primary influence.

 A mutual, positive, long-lasting, emotional bond between parent and child through each stage of development is a protective factor throughout a child’s lifetime.
 High levels of parent-child connectedness produce security, hope and resiliency in children, from infancy through adolescence.
 In Great Parenting (Parts I/II), participants will explore various parenting styles and their consequences, the effects of adverse childhood experiences (ACEs), ways to show love, and the three components of effective parenting.